Rapid Recap: Leaders in the receiver room and Ward's impact

 However, the cohesion and process of developing familiarity has been a natural fit.

-Brooks described his new offensive leader as relaxed, down-to-earth and they live near one another.
-Because of that, they arrive and leave at the same time and watch a lot of film together.
+Brooks described his new offensive leader as relaxed and down-to-earth.
+They even live near one another.
+Because of that, they arrive and leave the complexes at the same time and watch a lot of film together.

 They're still building a connection, but it is progressing well.